 Is Pasola suitable for all travelers?

-The best fit for Pasola is people interested in immersing themselves in a new culture and those who are adaptable as Pasola is an unpredictable, high energy event.
-Children, or people who prefer a more tailored or organized experience, may find Pasola overwhelming.
+The best fit for Pasola is people who are open-minded, interested in learning about new culture and are willing to adapt as Pasola's logistics could be unpredictable.
+Children or people who prefer a more tailored or organized experience, may find Pasola festival overwhelming.

 Can Pasola be combined with a relaxing stay?